ickk/sinter/README.md

 Architecture
 ------------

-Internally, a data structure known as the `Interner` manages the pool of interned strings.
+Internally, an `Interner` data structure manages the pool of interned strings.

-When writing a new string to the pool, the Interner acquires a lock on part of the backing store.
-This could be a somewhat slow operation if there is a lot of contention with other threads (although it would be unlikely).
+When adding a new string to the pool, the Interner acquires a lock on one half of the pool.
+This could be a somewhat slow operation if there is a lot of contention with other threads (although this should normally be very unlikely).

 On the other hand, the Interner uses lockless concurrency primitives to enable readers (callers to `intern` that do not require allocating a new string, and